 8.3-A – Usability tests with voters

-The manufacturer must conduct usability tests on the voting system, including all voter activities in a voter session from ballot activation to verification and casting.
+The manufacturer must conduct usability tests with voters using the voting system, including all voter activities in a voter session from ballot activation to verification and casting.

 The test participants must include voters who represent the following:

-General population, using the visual interface
+General population, using the visual interface (without audio), including:

-voters who speak all supported languages as their primary language
+voters who are native speakers of the language being tested for each language defined as supported in the technical data package (TDP);

-blind voters, using the audio format plus tactile controls
+blind voters, using the audio format plus tactile controls;

-voters with low vision, using the enhanced visual features with or without audio
+voters with low vision, using the enhanced visual features with and without audio; and

-voters with limited dexterity, using the visual-tactile interface
+voters with limited dexterity, using the visual interface with low and no dexterity controls.

-The manufacturer must submit a report of the results of their usability tests, including effectiveness, efficiency, and satisfaction measures, as part of the Technical Data Package (TDP) using the version of the Common Industry Format modified for voting systems (CIF-for-Voting Systems).
+The manufacturer must submit a report of the results of their usability tests, including effectiveness, efficiency, and satisfaction measures, as part of the TDP using ISO/IEC 25062:2006: Common Industry Format (CIF) for Usability Test Reports [ISO06b].